 Walter K. Schmidt,

-proteins include the Ras family of oncoproteins,
+proteins are the Ras family of oncoproteins,

-Ras-related proteins, kinases, and secreted fungal mating
+Ras-related proteins, kinases, fungal mating

 Course Related Information